TheTexta/obsidian-main/Neurotransmitters.md

 * [[Agonist]], a drug that increases the length of the neurotransmitter or acts as one.
 * [[Antagonist]], a drug that blocks or decreases the function of a neurotransmitter
 * [[Re-uptake inhibitor]], makes the re-uptake of serotonin slow/stop.
-	* Inhibitors block the reuptake of neurotransmitters.
-Allowing for the neurotransmitter to stay there for longer and cause more affects.

 How agonists and antagonists work
 Agonists and antagonists work based on shape, agonists have the same binding shape for a receptor.
 Antagonists have the same shape but close the receptor.